Sameer103/nasa/README.md

-# nasa
+# NASA
-Analysis of the NASA satellite image dataset to track forest cover change over the past 3 years
+ML in the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument to test several data science techniques and machine learning algorithms of the NASA satellite image dataset to track forest

-## detailed report
+## Session 1
+uploading....